Junkfood-dk/JunkFoodApp/supabase/localSupabase_README.md

 ```shell
 supabase login
 ```
 This will open a window in your browser, and create a token.
-You have to do nothing but.
+You have to do nothing.

 Finally run:
 ```shell